-FICC is proposing to amend Section 7 of Rule 3A to reference the application of fails charges17 to a Sponsoring Member Omnibus Account in the same manner as such charges are applied to Netting Members pursuant to Rule 11 (Netting System) and to correct certain typographical errors.
+FICC is proposing to amend Section 7 of Rule 3A to reference the application of fails charges 18 to a Sponsoring Member Omnibus Account in the same manner as such an entity that is treated as a non-U.S. entity for U.S. federal income tax purposes."
+Rules, supra note 4.